xuchengpeng/tokyonight-themes/README.md

     `(git-gutter-fr:modified ((,c :foreground ,yellow)))))
 ```

-Evaluate the code with a function after the tokyonight-themes load.
+Evaluate the code with a function after loading tokyonight-themes.

 If you want to change the color palettes, we have a option for palette overrides.
-Customize `tokyonight-<style>-palette-overrides` before you load the tokyonight-themes, style is an choice with storm, moon, night or day.
+Customize `tokyonight-<style>-palette-overrides` before you load the tokyonight-themes, style is an choice with `storm`, `moon`, `night` or `day`.

 For example, change the blue and cyan color for tokyonight-day-theme.